ushabharati/SQL-Rockbuster-Analysis/README.md

 **VISUALIZATIONS**

-Visualizations are created using Tableau and can be viewed hera as [Tableau dashboard](https://public.tableau.com/app/profile/usha.bharati.telikicherla/viz/RockbusterStealth_17074281002540/RockbusterStealth-DataAnalysis)
+Visualizations are created using Tableau and can be viewed here as [Tableau dashboard](https://public.tableau.com/app/profile/usha.bharati.telikicherla/viz/RockbusterStealth_17074281002540/RockbusterStealth-DataAnalysis)